American Craft Show, Baltimore 2020

 You don’t just shop at American Craft Shows.
 You celebrate making and connect to the craft community.
 As a national nonprofit, we’re investing in the future of craft – including you.

-Come get a little dusty trying your hand at stone-carving and get a little sparkly while gold-leafing etched marble with local sculptor Sebastian Martorana.
+Get a little dusty trying your hand at stone-carving and get a little sparkly while gold-leafing etched marble with local sculptor Sebastian Martorana.
 See and feel the tools and techniques involved in this indelible art form.
-Grab a chisel and a mallet and gain a better appreciation for the expression “set in stone."

 Hip Pop welcomes emerging artists into a community of exhibitors